sanjanatg/DAA_Assignment/EUCLIDEAN_GCD/README.md

 - Add support for different sorting algorithms to compare their performances.
 - Optimize animation performance for larger datasets.

-## Contributions
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

 ![Screenshot (599)](https://github.com/user-attachments/assets/a71ca76a-fa9e-41c9-8ed9-e86d586600ac)